 The Coolidge hit one mine that tore through its engine room and killed fireman Robert Reid.
 A short time later, a second mine blew a hole in the stern.

-Captain Euart was on shore with more than 5,300 others, until he heard there were other troops trapped in the ship’s infirmary.
-The 28-year-old teamed up with two of his mates and went back on board, rushing toward the corridor that led to the infirmary.
+Captain Euart stayed on the ship, realizing there were other troops trapped in the ship’s infirmary.
+The 28-year-old teamed up with two of his mates, rushing toward the corridor that led to the infirmary.

 According to the website Military Times, Euart lashed “himself to the lower end of a rope,” with the other end tied to a stanchion on the ship.

 “He was able to hold it tight enough for men to climb to safety, even though the ship was listing badly,” the article read.
 “When he finally attempted to climb the rope himself, assisted by men at the top, it was hanging almost vertically.
 As he climbed, the ship careened and sank.”